Kate Beckinsale Instagram: At 43, Actress Nearly Breaks Internet, Shows Off Tiny Waist In Bathroom Selfie

 “I find balance by doing a workout that makes me pour sweat.
 I never was that girl before, but I am now.”

 By all accounts, Kate has not let the fame from Hollywood go to her head.
 Beckinsale is known for poking fun at herself on Instagram.
-She credits humor to getting her through life and the rough spots fame has to offer at times.
+She credits humor to getting her through life, and the rough spots fame has to offer at times.

 “You can think you’ve had a reasonably good day until you get undressed at night and two small pieces of chicken fall out of your polo neck,” Kate quips.